blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium_1.md

 Duration: 1 round
 You use your action to project a field of psionic force around one creature you touch.
-Until the start of your next turn, the creature is resistant to force damage and spells that deal half damage on a failed save instead deal no damage on a success and half damage on a failed save.
+Until the start of your next turn, the creature is resistant to force damage and spells that deal half damage on a successful save instead deal no damage on a success and half damage on a failed save.
 ```

 ```